MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 1. Start with the first dataflow, **1.
 Resource Recommendation - Daily KPE**.
 Click the overflow icon (three dots) and select **Edit**.
 2. This action navigates you to a Power Query page, with details for the selected dataflow.
 Select the **_EnvironmentName_ parameter** and enter the URL of the environment being used **without https**. _(for example: recommend.crm.dynamics.com)_ within the space provided for **Current Value**, replacing the placeholder text _({{envName}})_.
-3. On the left pane known as **Queries** select the first item after _EnvironmentName_ and _Name_, this item must have a warning (exclamation) icon next to it. _(In the case of the 1st dataflow, this item is msdyn_projecttask)_.
+3. On the left pane known as **Queries** select the first item after _EnvironmentName_ and _Name_, this item must have a warning (exclamation) icon next to it. _(For the first dataflow, this item is msdyn_projecttask)_.
-    -  An error appears that says _"Credentials are required to connect to the CommonDataService source.."_, click **Configure Connection**.
+    -  An error appears that says _"Credentials are required to connect to the CommonDataService source."_, click **Configure Connection**.
-4. If you are doing this step for the first time, a dialog box appears named **Connect to a data source** with Connection as _Create a new connection_, Connection Source as the name of your environment and Authentication Kind as _Organizational account_ _(refer to the image shown for reference)_.
+4. If you're doing this step for the first time, a dialog box appears named **Connect to a data source** with Connection as _Create a new connection_, Connection Source as the name of your environment and Authentication Kind as _Organizational account_ _(refer to the image shown for reference)_.
 Click **Sign in** and enter your (System Administrator) user credentials once again.
     - Once sign in is complete, click **Connect** _(if you receive any other errors at this step, hit "Refresh" from the tool bar)_
     - If it isn't the first time you're going through this step, directly click **Connect**.